Princess Street, Manchester

 Princess Street is one of the main streets in the city centre of Manchester, England.
 It begins at Cross Street and runs approximately eastwards across Mosley Street, Portland Street and Whitworth Street until the point where it continues as Brook Street and eventually joins the A34.

 History

 It is not clear whether the street was actually named after a princess and the second part of it once bore the name of David Street.
 Originally a residential street it became the site of many textile warehouses and large office buildings during the 19th century.
 Some of these have since been demolished but most have been converted to other uses.

 Route

 The road is two-way as it passes Albert Square, St Peter's Square and its tram stop.
-It becomes one-way southbound (including for buses and cycles) after Portland Street, and resumes two-way traffic after Major Street.
-It then crosses the River Medlock and the Rochdale Canal before going under the Mancunian Way and terminating when it becomes Brook Street.
+It then becomes one-way southbound but with a contraflow lane for buses, cycles and taxis, and for access.
+After Portland Street, it becomes fully one-way southbound until Major Street, and resumes fully two-way.
+It then crosses the Rochdale Canal, Whitworth Street, Charles Street and the River Medlock where it becomes Brook Street and then immediately Upper Brook Street.